kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 The session data can be accessed and modified by every component of a study.
 It's a very convenient way to share data between different components.
 Whatever is written in this variable will be available in the subsequent components.
 However, remember that the session data will be deleted after the study is finished (see also [Session Data - Three Types](Session-Data-Three-Types.html)).

 * `jatos.studySessionData` (writeable)

-### Batch variables

-* `jatos.batchProperties` - All the properties you entered for this batch.
-  * `jatos.batchProperties.allowedWorkerTypes` - List of worker types that are currently allowed to run in this batch.
-  * `jatos.batchProperties.maxActiveMembers` - How many members this group can have at the same time
-  * `jatos.batchProperties.maxTotalMembers` - How many members this group is allowed to have at the same time
-  * `jatos.batchProperties.maxTotalWorkers` - Total amount of workers this group is allowed to have altogether in this batch
-  * `jatos.batchProperties.title` - Title of this batch
-* `jatos.batchJsonInput` - The JSON input you entered in the batch's properties.

-### Group variables

-The group variables are part of jatos.js since JATOS 2.
-They are only filled with values if the current study is a group study.

-* `jatos.groupMemberId` - Group member ID is unique for this member (it is actually identical with the study result ID)
-* `jatos.groupResultId` - ID of this group result (It's called group result to be consistent with the study result and the component result - although often it's just called group)
-* `jatos.groupState` (Removed in JATOS >= v3.4.1) - Represents the state of the group in JATOS; only set if group channel is open (one of STARTED, FIXED, FINISHED)
-* `jatos.groupMembers` - List of member IDs of the current members of the group
-* `jatos.groupChannels` - List of member IDs of the currently open group channels

 ### Other variables